-Grizzlies are listed as a species of special concern by the Committee on the Status of Endangered Wildlife in Canada, yet the province allows a Limited Entry Hunt for trophy hunters twice a year.
+Grizzlies are listed as a species of special concern by the Committee on the Status of Endangered Wildlife in Canada, yet the province has allowed a Limited Entry Hunt for trophy hunters twice a year.
 B.C.'s grizzly population has fallen from an estimated 35,000 bears in 1915 to possibly as low as six thousand today.

 The province has made scant progress toward its promise of establishing no-hunt grizzly bear management areas;

-Two polls of B.C. residents revealed that 80-90% of citizens oppose the hunt (many trophy hunters are tourists in Canada, and foreigners and corporations can now own guide-outfitting territories);
+Two polls of B.C. residents revealed that 90% of citizens oppose the hunt (many trophy hunters are tourists in Canada, and foreigners and corporations can own guide-outfitting territories);

 Bear viewing generates far more revenue and employment than does guided bear hunting in B.C.